EU pushes reforms as Ukraine seeks membership promise

-BRUSSELS (Reuters) - EU leaders pressed Ukraine on Friday to speed up reforms that Europe and the United States hope will bring the country closer to the West but Kiev responded that it needed a promise it could join the bloc.
+BRUSSELS, Nov 24 (Reuters) - EU leaders pressed Ukraine on Friday to speed up reforms that Europe and the United States hope will bring Kiev closer to the West and allow more aid into the shattered country.

-“No other country was willing to pay such a high price as we did,” he told Reuters, referring to Ukraine’s 2014 pro-European uprising.

-Kiev sees a promise of membership as a next step after agreeing a free-trade agreement with the bloc and winning visa-free travel to the EU for its citizens.

-But the European Union has warned Ukraine not to push too hard when governments are seeking to curb immigration and face down far-right political parties at home.
+Still, the European Union is wary of promising too much to Kiev, which is seeking membership of the bloc, and has warned Ukraine of pushing too hard when governments are seeking to curb immigration and face down far right political parties at home.

 “Any membership is only as valuable as it is beneficial for Ukraine,” she said, referring to the country’s need to reform to meet EU business, health and other trade standards.

-Luxembourg’s Prime Minister Xavier Bettel echoed that position, saying it was “not the right moment” to be discussing any future Ukrainian membership of the European Union.
+Luxembourg’s Prime Minister Xavier Bettel echoed that position, saying it was “not the right moment” to be discussing any future Ukrainian membership to the European Union and that an EU “perspective” was enoug5n h for now.

 EU leaders are expected to “acknowledge the European aspirations” of Ukraine, Georgia and Moldova in a summit statement - EU code for closer ties but not membership.

-EU diplomats said Kiev had not confirmed it would sign the “Eastern Partnership” summit statement.
+Ukraine, which ousted a Russian-backed president in a pro-European uprising in 2014, is anxious for a promise of membership.
+EU diplomats said Kiev had not confirmed it would sign the summit statement: Failure to sign would be a blow to EU policy.

-Failure to sign would be a blow to EU policy, but Ukraine is unhappy about being grouped in with Belarus, a Russian ally whose authoritarian leader, President Alexander Lukashenko, did not attend the summit despite being invited for the first time.

 Backed by Washington, the European Union is seeking to build an outer ring of market democracies from the Caucasus to the Sahara without offering EU membership, a policy that has had limited success so far.

-An International Monetary Fund program has saved Ukraine from bankruptcy and it has restructured its banking system.
-But 600 million euros ($712 million) in financial-sector loans from the EU is still held up by Ukraine’s failure to meet conditions.
+While an International Monetary Fund programme has saved Ukraine from bankruptcy, and Kiev has restructured its banking system, 600 million euros ($712.14 million) in financial-sector loans from the EU is still held up by a failure to lift a ban on Ukrainian wood exports and other conditions.

-EU governments fear the political opportunity to implement anti-corruption reforms is passing Ukraine by as it approaches elections in 2019.
+EU governments now fear the political opportunity to implement anti-corruption reforms is passing Kiev by as Ukraine approaches elections in 2019.

 European Commissioner Johannes Hahn, who oversees EU integration, said it was “ridiculous” that 1.5 million Ukrainians signed up to a wealth declarations register last year but only 100 people had been assessed to date.